 The tasting included three bourbons and a bourbon ball.
 The Speakeasy tour was sold out when we got there, but seemed similar to the Heaven Hill connoisseur tour (which makes sense, because Heaven Hill is the parent company for Evan Williams).
 You’ll see a lot of the same bourbons available to buy at both locations.

-Have you been on the Kentucky Bourbon Trail?
+Have you been on a Kentucky Bourbon Trail Tour?
 What did you think?
 Let me know in the comments!

 *Note: Obviously, the breweries can change the prices of their tours without giving me a heads-up.
 If you need to know exact numbers before you leave, double check on their websites.